Predicting the Dark Matter -- Baryon Abundance Ratio: Introduction

-There is a remarkable cosmological coincidence between the relic cold dark matter (DM) energy density ($\Omega_{\rm DM}$) and the relic baryon energy density ($\Omega_{\rm B}$).
-The current measured value of the ratio is \bea r_{\rm obs} \equiv \frac{\Omega_{\rm DM}}{\Omega_{\rm B}} = 5.36\pm 0.05\,, \eea where each of these quantities are measured at a sub-percent level~\cite{Planck:2018vyg}.
 The QCD confinement scale $\Lambda_{\rm QCD}$ is generated by dimensional transmutation and is dictated by a theory parameter that at high energy (UV) happens to be $\sim 0.1$.
 Dimensional transmutation makes the baryon mass, and thus $\Omega_{\rm B}$, exponentially sensitive to the $\mathcal{O}(1)$ UV theory parameter and is the explanation for why the proton mass is eighteen orders of magnitude lighter than the Planck scale.
 On the other hand, the DM mass and number density depends on its theory and production mechanism, each possessing its own strong sensitivity to their own theory parameters, which are largely unrelated to QCD.
 All of these unrelated parameters conspiring to produce a result that is only a factor of $5.36$ different makes this puzzle astonishing.

-Several solutions have been proposed to address this coincidence, which mostly try to relate either the number densities or the masses of the baryons and the DM, leaving the other to be within an $\mathcal{O}(1)$ factor of each other~\cite{Hodges:1993yb,Berezhiani:1995am,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Kaplan:2009ag,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Murgui:2021eqf,Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Rosa:2022sym}.
-Recently a relaxation solution was proposed to address the coincidence problem~\cite{Brzeminski:2023wza}, where the energy densities of both the sectors are cosmologically scanned, and relaxed to its observed value.
+Several solutions have been proposed to address this coincidence ~\cite{Hodges:1993yb,Berezhiani:1995am,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Kaplan:2009ag,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Murgui:2021eqf,Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Rosa:2022sym}.
+Many of these models, such as asymmetric DM and mirror world scenarios, introduce relations between either the baryon and DM number densities or between their masses.
+For instance, in mirror models the mirror proton mass can naturally differ from the SM proton mass by an $\mathcal{O}(1)$ factor, giving $r_{\rm obs}$ of the right order.
+In contrast, our approach is based on a relaxation mechanism where the ratio of relic densities is dynamically selected by the cosmological evolution of a scanner~\cite{Brzeminski:2023wza}.
+This provides a qualitatively different resolution of the coincidence.